kongregate/asset-bundle-builder/README.md

 - You would like to be able to automate the build and upload process for asset bundles as part of your CI process.
 - Storage for built bundles isn't an issue (i.e. you're using Amazon S3 or some other cloud storage service), but you would like to limit when new bundles are deployed to minimize how often players need to download updated bundles.

+> NOTE: If you are starting a new Unity project and are considering using asset-bundle-builder, consider using Unity's newer [Addressable Asset System](https://blogs.unity3d.com/2019/07/15/addressable-asset-system/) instead.
+This system is mainly intended for projects that are already using asset bundles and are heavily invested in the asset bundle workflow.

 ## Setup and Usage

 To include asset-bundle-builder as a Unity package, you'll need to be on Unity 2018.3 or later.
 Open `Packages/manifest.json` in your project and add "com.synapse-games.asset-bundle-builder" to the `dependencies` object: